Lipen/discrete-math-course/typst/lec-logic.typ

 == Logical Relationships in the Square

 #Block[
-  The square captures _four fundamental relationships_:
+  The square captures four relationships:

   #grid(
     columns: 2,